Deophius/rollcall/README.txt

 This is a tool to automatically cover a rectangle on the screen with repetitive clicking.
 First intentional use was against rollcall facility of wxb programs.
 Just a little junk, actually.
-Uses WinAPI's mouse_event() as the core of things.
+Uses WinAPI's SendInput() as the core of things.

 How to build:
 1. Make a bin/ directory.